 Rachel has been the office administrator at St. Andrew’s since November 2015.
-In addition to organizational skills, she brings a passion for the ministry of reconciliation.
-She was tutor coordinator for five years for the UI Education Justice Project in Danville Correctional Center.
-Currently she also co-teaches intergroup dialogue courses through the UI Dean’s Office for Inclusion and Intercultural Relations.
-She has a Th.D. from Harvard Divinity School in Modern Christian Theology, has lived in Champaign for 20 years with her husband and raised two children. email@example.com
+She has taught intergroup dialogue courses through the UI Dean’s Office for Inclusion and Intercultural Relations and is the volunteer coordinator for UC Books to Prisoners.
+She has lived in Champaign for 20 years with her husband and raised two children. email@example.com

 Brendan is a junior at the University of Illinois studying Sculpture and Environmental Science.
 “As this year’s Council President, I am interested in providing an affirming place for the LGBTQ community.
 And I’m also extremely driven to promote sustainability and the intersection between faith and ecology.”

 Ray, a native of Brooklyn, New York and a retired corrections administrator, has lived in CU for 16 years.
 “I have been a member of the Saint Andrews community for almost 3 years and have enjoyed every moment of it.
 I appreciate the spiritual direction of Pastor Amy and the support of the community on my journey.
 I contribute to the council by initiating and teaching free English as a Second Language classes on Tuesdays,10-11:30 AM and 2-3:30 PM.